Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 Laser cutting is most commonly used to cut metal

-The laser cutting process works by having a focused laser beam run through the material that you are looking to cut, delivering an accurate and smooth finish along the edge of the cut.
+The process works by having a focused beam run through the material that you are looking to cut, delivering an accurate and smooth finish along the edge of the cut.
 Initially, the laser is used to pierce the material with a hole at the edge, and then the beam is continued along from there.

 The laser being used essentially melts the material away that it is run over, so is more like melting than cutting.